Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 You used to get websites which check your user agent string and reject anything which is not windows or macos, such things are less common these days thanks to mobile and chromeos...

-Manufacturers shipping devices with chromeos ensures that the hardware is compatible with chromeos, and thus also with linux
+Manufacturers shipping devices with chromeos ensures that the hardware is compatible with chromeos, and thus also with linux.
+The same hardware can also usually be bought in other models of devices.
+Previously most non-server hardware was never tested with linux and could have all kinds of stupid compatibility problems.

 Re: FOSS needs managers (Score:2)